Sgoettschkes/sgoettschkes.github.io/_posts/2021-02-03-phoenix-testing-with-cypress.md

 exit $result
 ```

-As you might have noticed, the `MIX_ENV` ist set to `cypress`.
-To create this env, we need a new configuration file `config/cypress.exs`:
+As you might have noticed, the `MIX_ENV` is set to `cypress`.
+To create this env, we need the new configuration file `config/cypress.exs`:

 ```elixir
 use Mix.Config